Art-of-Coding/async-util/README.md

-# WS
+# async-util

-Three simple, asynchronous methods that may make life easier.
+A couple of simple, asynchronous methods that may make life easier.

 All methods return a Promise.